 Low bank balances are a big contributing factor toward a riskier business assessment.
 A major reason for this is that loans operate on automatic withdrawals.
 If your loan requires you to make weekly payments of $400 but you never have more than $1,000 in your account, chances are you won’t be able to consistently pay your loan bills in full and on time.
 Needless to say, this isn’t a good situation for you or the lender.

 Overall, it makes sense that lenders construe positive cash flow—or sufficient money in the bank—as an indication of a business’s reliability.
 And that’s why, on the flip side, it can be tough to get a business loan with no money in the bank.

 As you can imagine, it’s tough to get a small business loan with no money.
-And while it’s unlikely that you’ll be able to secure a traditional term loan or SBA loan with limited funds, you still do have financing solutions available to you.
+And while it’s unlikely that you’ll be able to secure a traditional term loan or SBA loan with limited funds, you have other financing solutions available to you.

 Your business’s biggest expenses, like payroll and rent, will require loan-sized funds to satisfy.
-But you can absolutely meet the countless other expenses you face daily with a business credit card.
-Plus, using a credit card responsibly (which, in large part, means paying your credit card bills in full and on time every month) will boost your credit score.
-Other than cash flow, your personal creditworthiness is a crucial factor in the business loan application.
+But you can meet the countless other expenses you face daily with a business credit card.
+Plus, using a credit card responsibly (which, in large part, means paying your credit card bills in full and on time every month) will boost your credit score and help you qualify for more business loans in the future.

 There are countless business credit cards on the market today, and they all come with perks, rewards, and features that match the reason you’re looking for funds in the first place.

 As we said before (and as you’ve definitely heard before that), it takes money to make money.
 Using a cash back business credit card is case in point: Spending in certain categories earns you hard cash, which you can then reinvest back into your business.

 In particular, the Chase Ink Business Cash credit card offers one of the most generous cash-back rewards programs on the market.